SenteraLLC/py-image-metadata-parser/README.md

 ### Documentation

 This library is documented using Sphinx.
-To generate documentation, within the top level of the repo, run
+To generate documentation, navigate to the *doc/* subfolder, and run

 #### Windows

     >> conda activate image-parsing
-    >> sphinx-apidoc -o doc/_modules -M imgparse
-    >> cd doc
     >> make html

 #### Linux

-    >> pipenv run sphinx-apidoc -o doc/_modules -M imgparse
-    >> cd doc
     >> pipenv run make html

 The documentation will be generated as an html file located at *py-image-metadata-parser/doc/\_build/html/index.html*.